malvinajk/oop-projects/README.md

+# OOP Projects

-# This repository is a learning space where I revisit and refractor earlier JavaScript projects using Object-Oriented Programming principles.
+This repository is a learning space where I revisit and refractor earlier JavaScript projects using Object-Oriented Programming principles.
 The goal is to deepen my understanding of classes, encapsulation, modularity, and clean code architecture by transforming procedural code into well-structured, object-oriented code.

 ## What's inside: